VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 	conda activate daxvenv    # Activation of environment conda deactivate          # Deactivation of environment

+After activating the new environment, git version 2.11+ should be installed.

+ - For ACCRE users, refer to the instructions here: https://dax.readthedocs.io/en/latest/requirements_for_dax_on_accre.html
+ - Otherwise, install git using these instructions: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 -----------
 Install DAX
 -----------

-Once the virtual environment with Python 3 is created, you'll need to install dax itself
+Once the virtual environment with Python 3 is created and the correct version of git is installed, you'll need to install dax itself

 ::